openwrt/asu/README.md

 * `luci-app-attendedsysupgrade`

 Add a view to the Luci system tab called "Attended Sysupgrade".
 Offers a button to search for updates and if found, to flash the image created by the update server.
-[Pull request pending on luci.git](https://github.com/openwrt/luci/pull/1254)
+[Moved to official luci.git](https://github.com/openwrt/luci/tree/master/applications/luci-app-attendedsysupgrade)

 **Dependencies:**
 * `rpcd`
+* `uhttpd-mod-ubus`
 * `cgi-op` (to upload sysupgrade.bin via webinterface)

 ### server side